TypicalAM/TypicalAM/README.md

   - Vim fluency
   - Helped set up a nextcloud FreeBSD server for file synchronisation
   - Heroku management
-  - Enjoying jazz while working
+  - Passionate about dieting and exercise